rtimush/sbt-updates/README.md

 ```
 Only plugins defined in a project are checked, there is currently no way to check updates for global plugins.

-You can also check updates for dependencies and SBT plugins with:
+You can also check updates for dependencies and sbt plugins with:
 ```
 sbt ";dependencyUpdates; reload plugins; dependencyUpdates"
 ```